Common Area Maintenance Sample Clauses

 Common Area Maintenance. (a) From and after the Commencement Date, Landlord, at its cost and expense, shall maintain the Common Areas and the Center clean and in good repair so that Tenant and its customers, guests, invitees, officers and employees can use and enjoy the same.
 The obligation of Landlord pursuant hereto shall include, but not be limited to, the management and maintenance of the Center and the pylon structure of Tenant's identification sign (if the same is affixed to a pylon sign used in common with Landlord or other tenants in the Center, but not Tenant's advertising panels), regular cleaning of the Common Areas, removal of trash and debris from the Common Areas, repairing the asphalt and concrete portions of the Common Areas (including potholes, curbs and sidewalks), repairing common utility lines and facilities, repairing storm drains, repairing parking lot lights, maintaining the landscaped portion of the Common Areas (including regular grass cutting), maintaining floodlights and other necessary means of illumination sufficient to illuminate the Common Areas during twilight and evening hours that Tenant's store is open for business and in operation, prompt removal of snow and ice on every occasion where safety of the Common Areas is impeded, employing traffic control personnel (such as off-duty police personnel), and periodically restriping the parking area.
 Landlord covenants that such maintenance and repair shall be planned and preventative maintenance undertaken in order to maintain the Common Areas in good usable condition so as to avoid breakdown of maintenance and avoidable costly repairs.
 Landlord shall not in any manner change the size, location, nature, design or use of the Common Areas as shown on the Site Plan without the prior written consent of Tenant, which shall not be unreasonably withheld unless the proposed change would involve additional buildings of any kind or reduce the number of parking spaces, or otherwise materially and adversely affect the access to or visibility of the Premises, in any of which cases Tenant's approval may be withheld in its sole discretion.

 Common Area Maintenance.
-Landlord shall, in Landlord’s sole but reasonable discretion, maintain the Common Areas (subject to reimbursement pursuant to this Lease) in good working order and condition, establish and enforce reasonable rules and regulations concerning such areas, close any of the Common Areas to whatever extent required in the opinion of Landlord’s counsel to prevent a dedication of any of the Common Areas or the accrual of any rights of any person or of the public to the Common Areas, close temporarily any of the Common Areas for maintenance purposes, and make changes to the Common Areas including, without limitation, changes in the location of driveways, corridors, entrances, exits, the designation of areas for the exclusive use of others (provided such designation of exclusive use areas does not materially and adversely affect Tenant’s use of or access to the Leased Premises), the direction of the flow of traffic or construction of additional buildings thereupon.
+Landlord shall, in Landlord's sole discretion, maintain the Common Areas (subject to reimbursement pursuant to this Lease), establish and enforce reasonable rules and regulations concerning such areas, close any of the Common Areas to whatever extent required in the opinion of Landlord's counsel to prevent a dedication of any of the Common Areas or the accrual of any rights of any person or of the public to the Common Areas, and so long as the same does not materially and unreasonably interfere with Tenant's access to the Leased Premises close temporarily any of the Common Areas for maintenance purposes, and make changes to the Common Areas including, without limitation, changes in the location of driveways, corridors, entrances, exits, the designation of areas for the exclusive use of others, the direction of the flow of traffic or construction of additional buildings thereupon.
 Landlord may provide security for the Common Areas, but is not obligated to do so.
 Under no circumstances shall Landlord be liable or responsible for any acts or omissions of any party providing any services to the Common Areas, Building or other improvements, including, without limitation, any security service, notwithstanding anything to the contrary contained in this Lease.

 Time is Money Join Law Insider Premium to draft better contracts faster.